EsriCanada/TechTrek_Idol_2014/Movers_and_Shakers/README.md

 ----------

 # PURPOSE OF APPLICATION: #
 People frequently need to purchase a home in an unfamiliar city.
 They do their house-hunting from a distance (on-line) and have little or no opportunity to get a feel for the city’s different neighbourhoods.
 Yet, in this situation, the neighbourhood is the home-buyers’ first concern; they are usually looking for something similar to the place where they currently live.
 Online real estate listings provide some neighbourhood information, but to get that information, house-hunters have to mine the listings house by house.
 The SPORE (Social Profiling for Optimization in Real Estate) application saves house-hunters time and money by narrowing down real estate listings to those in comparable neighbourhoods.
-SPORE combines Environics Analytics demographic and social profiling data and current real estate listings to show distance house-hunters what they are *really* looking for—a place to call home.
+SPORE combines Environics Analytics demographic and social profiling data with current real estate listings to show distance house-hunters what they are *really* looking for—a place to call home.

 ----------